HiramZ04/hiramz04/README.md

 - 🔭 I’m currently working on AWS Developer Associate and PowerBI Data Analyst (PL300) Certifications, Working on a project with UCLA on Data science models
 - 🌱 I’m currently learning Tableau and Data Engineering

 Looking for a data-driven problem solver?
-Let’s connect!
-📫 How to reach me: zuniga.hiram@cetys.edu.mx
+Let’s connect!<br> 📫 How to reach me: zuniga.hiram@cetys.edu.mx